The $42 million tax bill that won't be paid back to Kiwis

 The current legislation does not allow for refund of overpayment.

-It has also found that 550,000 people unpaid tax on their investments, including KiwiSaver, with an average of $80 to $90 per person.
+It has also found that 550,000 people underpaid tax on their investments, including KiwiSaver, with an average of $80 to $90 per person.

-That means around $45 to $50 million will need to be paid to the tax department.
+That means around $45m to $50m will need to be paid to the tax department.

 The figures have blown out from the original estimate in which the IRD said around 450,000 people were on the wrong tax rate.